PythonForum/Clicker/readme.md

-members of the http://www.python-forum.org/ forums
+Free-to-edit code repo for members of the [Python forum](http://www.python-forum.org/).